jaydestro/DCComics/README.md

 ## Introduction

-The Comic Book Search Web App is designed to help users search for comic book information from a MongoDB database using keyword-based queries.
+The DC Comics Comic Book Search Web App is designed to help users search for comic book information from a MongoDB database using keyword-based queries.
 The web app uses Flask for the backend and provides a user-friendly interface for searching and displaying comic book details.

 ## Features